commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 1. From the computer that has your latest work, make sure your code has been pushed up to GitHub by using `clive Submit`

-The Commit.Live IDE will now have an updated copy of your work, and will automatically remain synced to new computer.
+The Commit.Live IDE will now have an updated copy of your work, and will automatically remain synced to a new computer.
 If you want to switch back to a different computer, you'll need to follow the above steps again.

 # I cloned a lab using `clive open` but can't see it in the file tree.
 What’s going on?